FISHARMNIC/HAMprimeC2/README.md

 Currently working on / roadmap:
 - Nested arrays have a lot of issues, it's sort of a big mess that I have to fix soon
-- operator overloading with different types of parameters
 - cant use operator "+" with string parameter (tries calling `.toString` instead)
 - easier built-in array features (push,pop,forEach,etc.)
 - Lamdba functions